AitoDotAI/kickstart/README.md

     }
   }, { ...
 ```
 A lot of stuff is crammed in the response but bear with us.
 What’s important right now are the factors called “relatedVariableLift”.
 They tell us what Aito thinks during inference.
 Lifts represent multipliers which impact the final outcome, and according to Aito, the words “smart” and “dude” are especially likely to be sarcastic.
-For example, the word “smart” increases the sarcasm probability of the comment by 1.52x but being on the science subreddit decreases it by 0.39x.
+For example, the word “smart” increases the sarcasm probability of the comment by 1.52x but being on the "science" subreddit decreases it by 0.39x.

 Another very common type of inference is recommendation.
 With the below curl, Aito will predict the subreddit where a specific user is least likely to be sarcastic.
 Laid out, it says “recommend me a subreddit where the value of ‘label’ is likely 0 when the value of ‘author’ in the ‘comments’ table is ‘Creepeth’”.
 ```